 La Paz Area

 La Paz is the capital of Baja Sur and is heavily populated, however just outside of the La Paz city limits are incredible beaches perfect for spearfishing.
 The water is clear and calm on the Sea of Cortez, so grab your speargun, put on a thin wetsuit, and go for a swim!
 You will surely catch a fish.
+The city’s accessibility also makes it a great base for day trips to nearby reefs.

 San Juanico

 Hidden in the middle of the Baja Peninsula is a small fishing and surf town called San Juanico.
 While the town is most famous for its surfing, the spearfishing is excellent.
-Just off-shore there are several reefs that house a variety of fish species ranging in size.
+Just offshore, there are several reefs that house a variety of fish species ranging in size.
 The water is clear and the humans are friendly.
 Please note, San Juanico is a fishing town that specializes in octopus and lobster, so please do not take from their income.

-Fish you can catch in Baja
+Fish You Can Catch in Baja

 Snapper (Pargo)

-Colorado Snapper, Dog Snapper, and Barred Pargo inhabit the Sea of Cortez, these will hit if you fish right above the rocks.
+Being opportunistic feeders, this type of fish takes bait and escapes into the rocks.
+Catching them is tricky; therefore, you need to always be on your feet when luring resistant big pargo.
+Colorado Snapper, Dog Snapper, and Barred Pargo inhabit the Sea of Cortez.
+These will hit if you fish right above the rocks.
 Snappers have the ability to grow up to fifty pounds, but the majority in Baja are twenty pounds on average.

 Best months for Snapper in Baja: April-July

-Yellowfin Tuna (Atun Aleta Amarilla)
+Yellowfin Tuna (Atún Aleta Amarilla)

 They are the most commonly found and one of the most popular species of fish in Baja.
-To catch these you must sum up a great deal of strength because they’re tough ones to reel in.
+To catch these, you must sum up a great deal of strength because they’re tough ones to reel in.
 Make sure you are in possession of your top-notch equipment, live bait, and a good fight.
+Ideally, yellowfin tuna is to be found through diving schools of birds.
+Therefore, find a school of porpoises, fling the live bait, and wait for the excitement of your catch.

 Best months for Yellowfin Tuna in Baja: July-October